 For example, if someone gives us a value that we cannot use as one of our

-inputs, let's return 2
+inputs, let's return 2.

 about it for now.

-In our case, we just need to put return 0;
+In our case, we just need to put return 0; at the end of the main function,

 since we're not going to use them that often.

-In short, the value returned from main
+In short, the value returned from main tells the computer how the program

 ended.

-?When you execute a command on the command line, it generally looks like
+argc?When you execute a command on the command line, it generally looks like

 user@computer:~/dev$ command first_argument second_argument third_argument

-Without going into too much depth on the syntax of the command line, argc
+Without going into too much depth on the syntax of the command line, argc is

 the number of words you type in, where each word is separated by whitespace.